Lums-proj/Lums/README.md

 ![A lums](http://raymanpc.com/wiki/script-en/images/f/f6/YellowLum-RR-TheWoodsofLight.jpg)

-## Some boring legal stuff
+## License

-This software is under the GPLv2 license.
+This software is under the MIT license.
 You may find a copy of the license along with this software.

 ## Author